GeorgeWilkins/Active-Belt-Tensioner/README.md

 ### Belt Loops
 1. Pre-tap the 'Belt Loop' plate holes with M4 threads (you won't be able to do this once the plates are glued)
-2. Glue the 'Belt Loop' plates together, such that the 'slotted' plaate is in the middle and the threaded plates are on the outside
+2. Glue the 'Belt Loop' plates together, such that the 'slotted' plate is in the middle and the threaded plates are on the outside
 3. Fit the M4 grub screws into the threaded holes, leaving a gap for the wire
-4. Feed the steel wire into the hole and tighten the grub screws to retain the wire (use a looser fit when first testing your setup)
+4. Feed the steel wire into the slot (which now forms a hole in the assmebled part) and tighten the grub screws to retain the wire

 ## Setup & Usage
 TBC